JackPikatea/pikatea-documentation/docs/PikateaMacropadFK1/pikatea-macropad-fk1-kit-assembly-guide-pro-micro.md

 # Pikatea Macropad FK1 Assembly Guide

+<div style="background-color: yellow; color: black;">This is the "OLD" guide for the Arduino Pro Micro microcontroller.
+If you have ordered your FK1 kit before December 7th 2023 or your microcontroller is blue, this is the guide for you to follow.</div>

 Congratulations on receiving your Pikatea Macropad FK1.
 This guide will walk you through the assembly process.
 Please make sure the read through the entire thing before getting started.
 Please email support or ask on Discord if you have any questions.

-<div style="background-color: yellow; color: black;">We have updated the microcontroller from what is shown in the video.
-Please pay special attention to photos provided in this guide.
-If you have purchased an FK1 kit before December 7th 2023, <a href="/PikateaMacropadFK1/pikatea-macropad-fk1-kit-assembly-guide-pro-micro.html">please follow this guide instead.</a></div>

 Here is a video for those that prefer it.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/i-vZ7Uzu6m4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>